 Asthma is an inflammatory condition of the breathing tubes (airways) of the lungs.
-It is usually (but not always) associated with allergy.
+Asthma symptoms are usually (but not always) associated with allergies.
 In fact, the same type of inflammation that happens in the mucous membranes in the nose and sinuses with “hay fever” type allergies also occurs in the airways, leading to inflammatory changes of the mucous membranes (including increased mucous production).
 This inflammatory process also leads to tightening of bands of muscle that surround the airways, causing the further narrowing of the airways.

-Asthma often worsens with exposure to environmental allergens (both indoor and outdoor allergens).
+Asthma symptoms often worsen with exposure to Salt Lake City environmental allergens (both indoor and outdoor allergens).
 Respiratory infections, including something as simple as the common cold virus, will also frequently result in increasing trouble with asthma.
 This means that not only will asthma flare during a persons allergy season, but some of the more severe exacerbation will happen during cold and flu season.

-Other triggers for asthma include irritants such as cold/dry air, exercise, chemicals (including household cleaning products), cigarette smoke, wood smoke and perfume.
+Other triggers for asthma symptoms in Salt Lake City include irritants such as cold/dry air, exercise, chemicals (including household cleaning products), cigarette smoke, wood smoke and perfume.
 Different irritants will trigger symptoms in different people.
 Fortunately, if asthma is well-controlled, these same irritants tend to be less problematic.

 Because asthma can interfere with exercise, children with asthma may experience difficulty keeping up with their peers on the playground or on sports teams.
 They may try to rest more than their peers during play or exercise.
 Often, both children and adults with exercise-induced asthma will limit exercise or activity in order to avoid breathing difficulty.
 This avoidance of exercise or activity may occur without an individual being consciously aware that they are doing so.
 Fortunately, with appropriate treatment, most people can participate in sports, exercise and other physical activities without limitation due to asthma.

 While it is a chronic condition affecting people of all ages and all groups, asthma is readily treatable in the vast majority of individuals to a point where it does not need to limit or impair an individuals quality of life.
-Contact us if you or a family member has concerns or questions regarding asthma.
+Contact us if you or a family member in Salt Lake City has concerns or questions regarding asthma symptom medication and treatment.